 Dave also composes concert music for ensembles of various shapes and sizes.
 Whether it’s the dance of an evil spirit in Oak Demon for solo contrabassoon or the adventures of a girl with owl wings in Gwinna for flute, viola, and harp, he brings the visual storytelling of his film music into the concert world.
 He has a collection of concert music published by Los Angeles music publisher Fatrock Ink.
 His most recently published work, Dragon Lullaby for solo piano, has been among the company’s biggest sellers in 2018.

-In addition to composing, Dave is a comedic actor, a working voiceover artist, an avid cook and baker, a calligrapher, and is a self proclaimed podcast junkie.
+In addition to composing, Dave is a comedic actor, starring in commercials and movies as well as a working voiceover artist most recently featured in the video game Trials of Mana (April 2020).
+He is also an avid cook and baker, calligrapher, reader, and self-proclaimed podcast junkie.